DiLi-Lab/PoTeC/stimuli/STIMULI.md

 > Refer to the [CODEBOOK](../CODEBOOK.md) for more information.

 ## Word features
-Please see the ANNOTATIONS.md file for more information on the word features and how they were created.
+Please see the ANNOTATION.md file for more information on the word features and how they were created.

+> Refer to the [CODEBOOK](../CODEBOOK.md) and the [ANNOTATION](ANNOTATION.md) file for more information.

 ## Practice texts
 All participants received the same practice text before the real experiment started.